 - Backlinks drive more traffic to your website.

 Here’s an example.
 When someone types “sell my house in [market city]” or “real estate agent in [market city]” into Google, you want your website to come up on the first page.

-If it doesn’t, then you’re missing out on a lot of website traffic, leads, and more importantly, deals.
+If it doesn’t, you’re missing out on a lot of website traffic, leads, and, more importantly, deals.

-Some 93% of internet experiences start with a search engine… that includes the real estate industry.
-When people — your target market — are looking for help, they’re going to Google.
+Some 93% of internet experiences start with a search engine, including the real estate industry.
+When people — your target market — are looking for help, they go to Google.